childoftherion/OFAP/considerations/README.md

 **File**: `measure-2-statutory-program-act.md`

-Creates the actual program - eligibility, benefits, administration, EBT system.
+Creates the actual program - eligibility, benefits, administration, OFAP card system.
 Detailed implementation framework.

 **Key Features:**

 - Eligibility: Universal for all United States citizens who are natural persons and full-time Oregon residents
-- Benefits: Monthly EBT benefits based on household size (using federal Thrifty Food Plan standards, no income-based reductions)
+- Benefits: Monthly OFAP card benefits based on household size (using federal Thrifty Food Plan standards, no income-based reductions)
+- Purchase Restrictions: OFAP cards can only be used for authorized food items - staples, raw ingredients, seeds, and food-bearing plants
 - Administration: Oregon Department of Human Services
 - All residents eligible (no immigration status restrictions)